Hyundai Elantra (Kia Rio) Ignition Coil Replacement

 - Engine Rough

 These symptoms may also trigger the check engine light and fault codes such as P0351, P2311, P0352, P0350, P0358, and P2302.
-The most common symptom of a failing ignition coil is an engine misfire and engine shaking, especially under load, idle, or during acceleration.
+The most common symptoms of a failing ignition coil are an engine misfire and engine shaking, especially under load, idle, or during acceleration.

 What you will need